 READ HERE TO FOLLOW ALONG ON OUR CAMINO ADVENTURE

-As a general rule, your goal should be to pack roughly 10% of your body weight.
+As a general rule for packing light for the Camino, your goal should be to pack roughly 10% of your body weight.
 I weigh 120 pounds so my goal was to get my pack to 12 pounds.
 With all my gear and a full water bottle, my pack weighed 13 pounds.
 Of all the issues I had -and there were many- my backpack was not one of them.

 REMEMBER: WEIGHT IS EVERYTHING